-The directors of Caxton and CTP Publishers and Printers Limited are responsible, in terms of the Companies Act, 2008 ("the Act"), for the preparation of the annual financial statements in accordance with International Financial Reporting Standards ("IFRS") which fairly present the state of affairs of the Company and the group as at the end of the financial year, and the net income and cash flows for the year.
+The directors of Caxton and CTP Publishers and Printers Limited are responsible, in terms of the Companies Act, 2008 ("the Act"), for the preparation of the annual financial statements in accordance with IFRS® Accounting Standards as issued by the International Accounting Standards Board (IASB) which fairly present the state of affairs of the Company and the group as at the end of the financial year, and the net income and cash flows for the year.
 In preparing the accompanying financial statements, suitable accounting policies have been applied and reasonable estimates made.

 The directors are required, in terms of the Act, to maintain adequate accounting records and are responsible for the content and integrity of the annual financial statements and related financial information included in this report.
-It is their responsibility to ensure that the annual financial statements fairly present the state of affairs of the Company and the group as at the end of the financial year and the results of its operations and cash flows for the year then ended, in conformity with IFRS, the Act and the Listings Requirements of the Johannesburg Stock Exchange.
+It is their responsibility to ensure that the annual financial statements fairly present the state of affairs of the Company and the group as at the end of the financial year and the results of its operations and cash flows for the year then ended, in conformity with IFRS Accounting Standards as issued by the IASB, the Act, the Listings Requirements of the Johannesburg Stock Exchange and the SA Financial Reporting requirements.